jentery/mdia200v5/index.md

 You can email me at [jentery@uvic.ca](mailto:jentery@uvic.ca) or find me in Clearihue D331.
 My office hours are Thursday, 12-1pm, in CLE D331.
 I respond to emails Monday through Friday, 9am - 5pm, excluding holidays.

 Hi!
-I'm Maya, your TA (marking) for the term (she/any).
+I'm Maya (she/any), your TA (marking) for the term.
 I'm an English MA student and grad from UVic's Honours English BA.

 There was a time when I, too, spent 13.28% of the day looking for my glasses, but now I can't look for anything if they're not on my face.
 I partly attribute my rapidly deteriorating eyesight to the amount of time I've spent reading fanfiction on my phone.
 Alas, it will never get better, as my area of research is fan studies.